2023 Mercury Marine® Ranger Z518 Z for sale in Angler's Choice Marine, Martinsville, Virginia

 SPORTSMANSHIP: Participants must observe high standards of ethics, sportsmanship, and personal conduct.
 They shall obey all laws and the authorities having jurisdiction in the tournament area.
 They shall keep themselves informed and aware of the rules, laws, and conditions applicable to each tournament.
 Drunkenness during competition and scoring activities is prohibited.
 No alcoholic beverages shall be permitted in competition boats during competition hours or by competitors at tournament site.
 Competitors shall yield to inspection by Tournament Officials at any time during the tournament.

-ANGLER CODE OF CONDUCT: Anglers participating in any ACTTT event shall observe this code of conduct and the applicable rules for the ACTTT event in which they are participating.
-Anglers, parents, and family members of anglers shall always conduct themselves in a manner becoming of ACTTT anglers that will not reflect unfavorably on the ACTTT, its members, officers or representatives, tournaments or sponsors.
+ANGLER CODE OF CONDUCT: Anglers participating in any ACTT event shall observe this code of conduct and the applicable rules for the ACTT event in which they are participating.
+Anglers, parents, and family members of anglers shall always conduct themselves in a manner becoming of ACTT anglers that will not reflect unfavorably on the ACTT, its members, officers or representatives, tournaments or sponsors.
 To this end, anglers, parents, and family members of anglers shall use their best efforts to demonstrate professionalism and integrity in support of the sport of tournament fishing.
-Any angler, parents, and family members who violate any of the provisions of the angler code of conduct may be subject to forfeiture of tournament winnings, suspension from competing in future ACTTT events, permanent ban from competing in ACTTT events, or any combination thereof deemed appropriate by the ACTTT.
+Any angler, parents, and family members who violate any of the provisions of the angler code of conduct may be subject to forfeiture of tournament winnings, suspension from competing in future ACTT events, permanent ban from competing in ACTT events, or any combination thereof deemed appropriate by the ACTT.

 TOURNAMENT WATERS: Tournament waters shall be defined as public waters which are accessible by boat from the tournament headquarters.
 All fishing by participants must be done from a boat on tournament waters.
 All participants and competing boats must remain on tournament waters throughout the competition hours.
 Fishing on tournament waters shall not be permitted within 50 yards of another competitor’s boat, which was first anchored.
 Any such boat shall have its trolling motor retracted from the water.
 No such anchored boat shall permit selected competitors to fish within the 50-yard circle claimed by him or her to the exclusion of any other competitor.
 It is the responsibility of the anchored boat to make other competitors aware that he or she is anchored.

-OFF LIMITS: The off-limits period for any ACTTT qualifying event will begin at 12:00 am the Monday before the event and last until 12am Friday before said event.
+OFF LIMITS: The off-limits period for any ACTT event will begin at 12:00 am the Monday before the event and last until 12am Thursday before said event.
 No contestant may be on designated tournament waters for any reason during the official off-limits period.
-(Clarification: Fisherman may only practice the Friday before each tournament weekend with the exception of the Classic for that trail.
-See Below)
+(Clarification: Fisherman may practice the Thursday & Friday before each tournament weekend.)

 SAFETY AND INSPECTION: Safety is our highest priority to all participants.
 Life jackets and kill switches must be worn when the gas engine is running and in gear.
 Lights must be on for blast-off unless otherwise directed by the Tournament Director.
 Idle by start boat or dock, live wells open, kill switch ON.
 Do not swamp the Tournament Director.
 Any boat equipped with an engine exceeding the Coast Guard approved rating will not be allowed to compete.
 Competition equipment found to be unsafe or not seaworthy by the Tournament Officials may be prohibited from use in the tournament.